Electrician Tools

 Cat II is unsuitable for testing electrical circuits unless you are 30 feet (10 meters) from the main electrical panel and 60 feet (20 meters) from the electric meter.
 Don’t even consider buying a Cat I Multimeter, even though the price is quite appealing.
 Click here for a better understanding of the electrical tester ratings.

 I bought a different brand of circuit analyzer many years ago.
 It worked, but it had some bugs and is no longer manufactured.
-The above Ideal Analyzer is proven and has many good reviews.
+The Ideal Analyzer below is proven and has many good reviews.

 Cat III, 300 volts.

-Now that tamper resistant receptacles are prevalent, electricians can no longer use a non-contact voltage tester to check outlets.
-A plug-in tester is great to check polarity and to test GFCI's.
+Since tamper-resistant receptacles are prevalent, electricians can no longer use a non-contact voltage tester to check outlets.
+A plug-in tester is great to check polarity and to test GFCI’s.

 Top Of Page